gsmitheidw/weka/README.md

 * visualization

 ---
+## Installation

+Download nupkg from [here](https://github.com/gsmitheidw/weka/releases/download/1.0/weka.3.8.5.nupkg) and install using

+`choco install weka -s <path>` -y

+where <path> is the folder you downloaded the file

+NOTE: Java JRE or JDK is a pre-requisite.
+The nupkg will not enforce any specific dependency because of the range of Java implementations available.

+---

+## Build
 This a repository source for building Weka nupkg for the Chocolatey Package Manager for Windows.
 To build this: